How to Prevent a Fire Pit from Rusting

 Rust will spread, and as it does it destroy the metal of your fire pit.
 Eventually, the rust can and will cause holes to appear which will render your fire pit both useless and dangerous to use.

-Rust can also cause other issues including damaging the ground the fire pit lies on.
-If you keep your fire pit on decking or paving stones then the marks that the rust will cause are very hard if not impossible to remove.
+Rust can also cause other issues, including damage to the ground on which the fire pit lies.
+If you keep your fire pit on decking or paving stones, the marks that the rust will cause are tough, if not impossible, to remove.

 While there are ways to treat rust, as we discuss below, the best thing to do is take preventative measures to stop rust from forming in the first place.